tobiastimm/frontend-coding-first-steps/src/03/README.md

 </article>
 ```

-> Don't mind the `article`, `ol`, `li` tag.
+> Don't mind the `article`, `ol',`li` tag.
 These are just different tags to structure data

 ## Goals

-Add a proper `footer` to your website with an imprint like text.
+Add a proper `footer` to your website with an imprint-like text.

 ## Tips